MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/02-ai-services-security.md

 Access to Azure AI services is typically controlled through authentication keys, which are generated when you initially create an Azure AI services resource.

-## Clone the repository in Visual Studio Code

-You'll develop your code using Visual Studio Code.
-The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-ai-services** repo recently, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-services` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo, if necessary

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-5. Expand the `Labfiles/02-ai-services-security` folder.

-Code for both C# and Python has been provided.
-Expand the folder of your preferred language.

 ## Provision an Azure AI Services resource

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. In the top search bar, search for *Azure AI services*, select **Azure AI Services**, and create an Azure AI services multi-service account resource with the following settings:
+2. In the top search bar, search for *Azure AI services*, select **Azure AI services multi-service account**, and create a resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Region**: *Choose any available region*